PEPA - Program of Experience in the Palliative Approach

 PLACEMENTS AND WORKSHOPS

-PEPA is a national program established to provide health care workers with an opportunity to develop skills in the palliative approach by attending:
+PEPA is a national program funded by the Australian Government Department of Health and established to provide health care workers with an opportunity to develop skills in the palliative approach by attending:

 - 2-4 day PLACEMENTS with a specialist palliative care service.
 Apply using the link in box on right side of page.